Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

 A - Registering your child for school does not register your child for busing.
-To register your child for busing, go to the WCPS website and click on the “Departments” tab, followed by “Transportation”, and select “Apply for Busing”.
+To register your child for busing, go to the WCPS website and click on the “School Division” tab, followed by “Transportation”, once you have clicked on Transportation you will see “Apply for Busing”.

 If you live in town you will be asked for your complete civic or street address, plus mailing address.
 If you live in the country you must provide both the full legal land description and the full blue sign (911) address, including the Township or Range Road.

 Please ensure you provide full and accurate information to avoid any delay in processing.

 Q - How will I know if my child is approved for busing?

 A - When you submit the application you will receive an automated email indicating your application has been received.
 After your application has been processed, you will receive an email from Transportation Services indicating whether your application has been accepted or denied.
 Depending on when you register, this could take until mid-to-late August.
 Registrations are processed in the order they are received.